zhanruicai/zhanruicai.github.io/_pages/about.md

 ## Research Interests

 My research broadly lies at the interface of statistics and machine learning.
-I am generally interested in statistics for AI, especially large language models, statistical inference under differential privacy, and leveraging machine learning methods to improve the efficiency of statistical procedures.
+I am generally interested in statistics for AI (especially large language models), statistical inference under differential privacy, and leveraging machine learning methods to improve the efficiency of statistical procedures.

 ## Contact